suhaassreedhar/InstaCam/README.md

 # InstaCam
 Instacam is an app where you can log in through facebook and you can take selfie's.

-#How to use
+##Features

->Login through your facebook account
+*You can take as many as photos

->Use a floating camera button to capture image
+*Can add a simple tag that relates to image and save

->Add a tag to the image and save
+*Can switch between your profile and user

-#Features
+*Used recycler view

->You can take as many as photos
+*Used material design tabs and icons

->Can add a simple tag that relates to image and save
+###How to use

->Can switch between your profile and user
+1)Login through your facebook account

->Used recycler view
+2)Use a floating camera button to capture image

->Used material design tabs and icons
+3)Add a tag to the image and save

-A simple snapshot of this app
+####A simple snapshot of this app: